 Introduction to Deep Stack Poker

-A cash game with 200 big blinds or more and a slow-paced tournament (1 hour or more blind intervals), where you start with 200 big blinds or more is generally considered deep stack poker.
+A cash game with 200 big blinds or more and a slow-paced tournament, where you start with 200 big blinds or more is considered deep stack poker.
 It is the opposite to the turbo paced tournaments available online and the short stack cash games around too.
 In this article we’ll look at four reasons why deep stack poker is the best.

 Poker shouldn’t just be about learning how to play the short stack in a tournament.
-Deep stack poker affords players the opportunity to make advanced plays, big bluffs and try sophisticated lines in hands that short stack poker just doesn’t allow you to.
+Deep stack poker affords players the opportunity to make advanced plays.
+They can do big bluffs and try sophisticated lines in hands that short stack poker just doesn’t allow you to.
 If you try a check raise bluff with less than 15 big blinds, you’ve committed all your chips rendering the play useless.

 With stacks deeper, you can take a few more risks before the flop and play hands you don’t get the opportunity to usually.
 This is why you see people calling raises with three six suited on high stakes poker against the fish at the table.
 They are risking a few big blinds to potentially win everything the live one has in front of them.